hutchutchutch/prob/README.md

 ## Architecture

 ### Canvas-First Design
-Unlike traditional wizards, Prob uses a single continuous canvas where nodes appear and transform based on workflow state, providing seamless transitions and spatial context.
+Unlike traditional wizards, GoldiDocs uses a single continuous canvas where nodes appear and transform based on workflow state, providing seamless transitions and spatial context.

 ### Event Sourcing
 Every change is stored as an immutable event, enabling: